arthursw/BrailleRap/Documentation/documentation-en.md

 Example of use
 ===

-Preparation of the 3D printer
+Preparing the 3D printer
 ---

 Measure the hex nut of the extrusion nozzle to print a needle tip compatible with the intended printer (for example from our models).

-Preparation of printing
+Preparing the printing
 ---

 Provide a flexible but strong support to protect the tray (a glass in our case) from the printer.